Norse Prayer For Battle

 With honor, such as a warrior of your stature deserves.
 With fame, so that the songs of your valor will live on for generations to come.
 With fortune, so that you may bring more glory to your clan and people than they have ever known before.
 And with skill, so that you may prevail against all odds and emerge victorious in this crucial battle.
 May Odin watch over us all!

-READ: Advent Prayer For Children
+READ: Prayer For Our Lady Of Fatima

 With honor.